plaidpants/ANKH-VR/README.md

 Install the game on your Windows PC in a folder.

-e.g. <GOGLibrary>\Ultima 4 - Quest of the Avatar
+e.g. [GOGLibrary]\Ultima 4 - Quest of the Avatar

-Run the game at least once to create a party and start the game and save the game using the "(J)ourney onward" and "(Q)uit and save" function.
+Run the game at least once to create a party and start the game and save the game using the "(I)nitiate New Game" and "(J)ourney onward" and "(Q)uit & save" function.
 This will create a game save file.

 Download, rename and place in the install folder the original mockingboard music or other suitable music in mp3 format.